mm696626/DiscordVideoCompressor/README.md

 * This tool starts compression to 640x480 (or whatever resolution below that) and works it's way down and will use the highest quality that fits the target file size
   * In specific, this tool will use 480p, 360p, 240p, and 144p and after that divide by 2 for 2 more retries
   * This tool will do nothing if the video is less than the target file size
+* Optionally, you can pick the frame rate of the output video to reduce file size while having better quality